 Are you experiencing dental pain that is keeping you awake at night?
 This could be a sign of an infected dental pulp that may require root canal treatment.

-A root canal is an alternative to extraction, that allows your dentist resolve your pain, whilst preserving your natural tooth and removing infection.
+A root canal is an alternative to extraction, that allows your dentist to resolve your pain, whilst preserving your natural tooth and removing the infected tissue.

 A general dentist can help assess and treat any issues with your oral health, and if required, coordinate a treatment plan that involves dental specialists or associated health professionals.

-During the referral process, the role of your general dentist is to manage your overall treatment plan and to ensure that you are provided a consistent high level of care.
+During the referral process, the role of your general dentist is to manage your overall treatment plan and to ensure that you are provided with a consistently high level of care.
 You can learn more about referrals from a general dentist in the video at the top of the page.